andreargr/annotationRAG/README.md

 │   └── Scripts for metric computation and performance evaluation.
 │── method_comparison/
 │   └── Tools for comparing the proposed method with other approaches.
+│── CRAFT benchmark/
+│   └── Files for CRAFT benchmarking.
+│── text2term/
+│   └── File with the comparison of text2term with our RAG approach.

 k_candidates/
 │── 5K/